grx6741/flappyBird/README.md

 ## How to play the game

-1.Click to start the game.
+- Click to start the game.
-2.Dont touch the red bars ,you noob.
+- Dont touch the red bars ,you noob.
-3.If you die, press `Escape` key to close the game.
+- If you die, press `Escape` key to close the game.
-4.I didn't add a restart functionality soooo, deal with it.
+- I didn't add a restart functionality soooo, deal with it.

 ### Feel free to use the code